The Difference Between M And Μ Is Due To The

 The symbol m serves dual purposes in measurement:

 1. Meter (m): As the SI base unit of length, meter measures distance.
-To give you an idea, a standard ruler is typically 30 centimeters (0.3 meters) long.
+Take this case: a standard ruler is typically 30 centimeters (0.3 meters) long.

 2. Milli- (m): When used as a prefix, milli- indicates one-thousandth of a unit.
 Examples include: